dorinelangat/Project_2_grp_3.1/dsc-phase-2-project-v2-3/Project_ReadMe.md

 The real estate agency needs to provide accurate advice to homeowners about how home renovations can increase the estimated value of their homes, and by what amount.
 However, the agency currently lacks a reliable method for predicting the impact of specific home renovations on home value.
 As a result, the agency is unable to provide accurate advice to homeowners about the potential return on investment for different renovation projects.

+<b>Metric of Success</b>

+We decided to opt for RMSE as our metric of success because it is measured in the same units as the response variable.

 The <b>project objectives</b> we aim to solve include:

 1. To identify features influencing the pricing.